AndreyPushkinA/rocket_binance/README.md

-# rocket_binance
+# rocket_binance_clickhouse

-Rust project to collect price, trades, asks and bids from Binance and save them to Clickhouse.
-The rast_api.rs creates Rast API using Rocket listening on localhost:8000, routes /btc_price, /btc_asks, /btc_bids and btc_trades
+This project is written in pure Rust.
+It collects price, trades, asks and bids from Binance and save them to Clickhouse.
+Also here is Rast API that using Rocket and display data in real time on localhost:8000, routes /btc_price, /btc_trades, /btc_asks and /btc_bids